noclocks/NoClocksVault/04-RESOURCES/Code/React/React - Inter Font Configuration.md

 ## Overview

-Configuring fonts for a [[React.js]] application can be done in many ways.
+Configuring fonts for a [[Tool - React.js|React]] application can be done in many ways.

 - Manually Download and Import Font Files
 - Use a [[Content Delivery Network (CDN)]]